A Song of Ice and Fire: Derived works

-Novellas

-Martin has written several prequel novellas.
+Prequels

+Tales of Dunk and Egg

 The Tales of Dunk and Egg series, three novellas set 90 years before the events of the novel series, feature the adventures of Ser Duncan the Tall and his squire "Egg", who later became King Aegon V Targaryen.
 The stories have no direct connection to the plot of A Song of Ice and Fire, although characters from it are mentioned in the series.
 The first installment, The Hedge Knight, was published in the 1998 anthology Legends.
 The Sworn Sword followed in 2003, published in Legends II.
 Both were later adapted into graphic novels.
 The third novella, The Mystery Knight, was first published in the 2010 anthology Warriors and in 2017 it was adapted as a graphic novel, as well.
 In 2015, the first three novellas were published as one illustrated collection, A Knight of the Seven Kingdoms.

+Fire & Blood

 The novella The Princess and the Queen, or, the Blacks and the Greens appeared in Tor Books's 2013 anthology Dangerous Women and explains some of the Targaryen backstory two centuries before the events of the novels.
-"The Rogue Prince, or, a King's Brother", published in the 2014 anthology Rogues, is itself a prequel to the events of The Princess and the Queen.
+The Rogue Prince, or, a King's Brother, published in the 2014 anthology Rogues, is itself a prequel to the events of The Princess and the Queen.
 The novella The Sons of the Dragon, published in the 2017 anthology The Book of Swords, is the story of Aegon the Conqueror's two sons Aenys I and Maegor I "The Cruel".

-All three of these stories were incorporated as parts of Fire & Blood, a book chronicling the history of the Targaryen line.
+All three of these stories were incorporated as parts of Fire & Blood, a book chronicling Martin's complete history of the House Targaryen line, released in two volumes.
+The first volume was released on November 20, 2018.